-Administering any kind of injection is considered a medical procedure, which is why the safest therapists who offer Botox and lip fillers are actually trained medical professionals and those who have undertaken the right level of training.
+Administering any kind of injection is considered a medical procedure, which is why the safest therapists who offer anti-wrinkle injections and lip fillers are actually trained medical professionals and those who have undertaken the right level of training.
 Nurses who have chosen to specialise in aesthetics, or Doctors who have changed their focus route are both eligible.
-Also, Beauticians who have undergone Skinoza Academy’s extensive training program designed to give them knowledge they need to safely perform lip filler treatment are also permitted to perform lip fillers.
+Also, Beauticians who have undergone Skinoza Academy’s extensive training program designed to give them the knowledge they need to safely perform lip filler treatment are also permitted to perform lip fillers.
 Dermal filler injections are not superficial skin treatments, they are needle injections that penetrate the skin to a depth that increases the risk of complications.
-Hence, why our courses include practical lessons in medical procedures and detailed module covering complications management to ensure safe injection of dermal filler.
+Hence, why our courses include practical lessons in medical procedures and detailed modules covering complications management to ensure safe injection of dermal filler.

 Why is this?

 In short, any practising Beautician who offers lip fillers will need to have the necessary insurance in place.
-This is both so that you have the right level of cover should something go wrong, and also to ensure that you are provided with the highest quality filler products – as suppliers are restricted in who they sell product to and will only serve those with the right level of insurance in place in order to protect their reputation and their business.
+This is both so that you have the right level of cover should something go wrong, and also ensure that you are provided with the highest quality filler products – as suppliers are restricted in who they sell product to and will only serve those with the right level of insurance in place in order to protect their reputation and their business.

-In order to get the highest level of reputable product you need to have the right insurance in place, and in order to get that insurance you need to have the right level of training that an insurance partner will be happy to cover you.
+In order to get the highest level of reputable product, you need to have the right insurance in place, and in order to get that insurance, you need to have the right level of training that an insurance partner will be happy to cover you.